srlm-io/coase-bargaining/README.md

-# Coase Bargaining App
+# Coase Bargaining
-An app to facilitate coase bargaining
+Bargain like an Econ.

-Based on [this post](http://akhilrao.github.io/micro%20theory/2016/05/10/coase-bargaining-externality.html) by Akhil Rao.
+An app based on [this post](http://akhilrao.github.io/micro%20theory/2016/05/10/coase-bargaining-externality.html) by Akhil Rao.

 Check it out [live on GitHub](https://rawgit.com/srlm-io/coase-bargaining/master/index.html).